 No one can support you or be interested if they don’t know about you.
 That’s why building awareness is critical.
 And how do you build awareness?

 You get known by promoting yourself, your company, your product/service and teach them who you are and what you do or what your product does.

 If you’re promoting yourself or your company, have the same confidence you’d have it if it was your benchmark competitor.
 You can do something every day.
 You can stay within your comfort zone, but building awareness means you’re promoting your content into circles that don’t know who you are or what you do.

-Creating customers by a great marketing funnel takes time.
+Creating customers through a great marketing funnel takes time.

 The best example I’ve seen coffee.
 Just because you have a coffee shop next door to Starbucks, doesn’t mean you will have the same success.
 Yes, technology has helped you start a business and get the word out, but know you have to start with building awareness before anyone takes action.
 It may start with samples.
 Or, you can line the street with balloons.
 You can also put out several ads on different social channels.
 Again, something is better than nothing.